-Mark Dankberg is a founder of Viasat and has served as Chairman of the Board and Chief Executive Officer since its inception in 1986.
-Mr. Dankberg also has significant expertise and perspective as a member of the boards of directors of companies in various industries, including communications.
-Mr. Dankberg currently serves on the board of Lytx, Inc., a privately-held company that provides fleet safety management solutions, and the Rice University Board of Trustees.
+Mark Dankberg is a founder of Viasat and serves as its Chairman of the Board and Chief Executive Officer.
+He previously served as Executive Chairman from November 2020 to June 2022, and as Chairman of the Board and Chief Executive Officer from Viasat's inception in 1986 until November 2020.
+Mr. Dankberg has significant expertise and perspective as a member of the boards of directors of companies in various industries, including communications.
+Mr. Dankberg currently serves on the board of directors of Lytx, Inc., a privately-held company that provides fleet safety management solutions.
 Prior to founding Viasat, he was Assistant Vice President of M/A-COM Linkabit, a manufacturer of satellite telecommunications equipment, from 1979 to 1986, and Communications Engineer for Rockwell International Corporation from 1977 to 1979.
 Mr. Dankberg holds B.S.E.E. and M.E.E. degrees from Rice University.